Industrial Chemicals

 Regulatory agencies overseeing industrial chemicals include the European Chemicals Agency, the US Environmental Protection Agency (EPA) Office of Pollution Prevention and Toxics (OPPT), and the Indian Department of Chemicals & Petro-Chemicals, Ministry of Chemicals and Fertilisers.
 We work globally with these agencies and others to ensure that scientifically sound, non-animal approaches accepted in one region are accepted in others.

-To accelerate the use of robust, human-relevant, non-animal approaches, the Science Consortium is funding the testing of several chemicals (surfactants and silanes) in two- and three-dimensional human respiratory cell models.
-The goal of this initiative, which began after a 2016 workshop co-organised by the Science Consortium, is to show the value of non-animal approaches to predict the acute toxicity of inhaled substances instead of testing on animals.
+To accelerate the use of robust, human-relevant, non-animal approaches, the Science Consortium is funding the testing of several chemicals (surfactants and silanes) in human respiratory cell models.
+The goal of this initiative, which began after a 2016 workshop co-organised by the Science Consortium, is to show the value of non-animal approaches to predict the toxicity of inhaled substances instead of testing on animals.

-Education about new approach methodologies (NAMs), how or where to conduct them, and how to interpret data from them is essential to their use.
-The Science Consortium co-organises a webinar series with the EPA on the use of NAMs in risk assessment and organises in-person training opportunities to familiarise regulators with non-animal test methods.
+Education about non-animal tests, how or where to conduct them, and how to interpret data from them is essential to their use.
+The Science Consortium co-organises the EPIC webinar series (formally the PEP webinar series) on the use of non-animal testing approaches in risk assessment and organises in-person training opportunities to familiarise regulators with non-animal test methods.

 Registration, Evaluation, Authorisation and Restriction of Chemicals Regulation (EU)

-We focus extensively on minimising animal testing for the EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation.
-Details about these efforts can be found here.
+Details about our work to minimise animal testing for the EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation can be found here.

 Toxic Substances Control Act (US)